GQueue/RED3NG/README.md

 # Credits
 1. [Yeoman](http://yeoman.io/) - used to build the project scaffolding.
 2. [ANGULARJS + REQUIREJS](http://www.startersquad.com/blog/angularjs-requirejs/) - How to use Require with Angular.

+# Contribute
+Think you can make it better?
+Please submit a pull request.